Skip to main content

 Part of this programme will involve training with Namibia Red Cross volunteers to support local savings groups - helping families build up savings they can use to buy food during droughts or floods.
 This is hugely important in a region where cyclical weather events (and now coronavirus) have a devastating impact on people’s sources of income.

-This new programme has been made possible thanks to the generous support of players of the People’s Postcode Lottery.
+This new programme has been made possible thanks to funds raised by players of People’s Postcode Lottery.

 Namibia and Eswatini